AdaMartin18010/FormalScience/docs/Matter/FormalModel/Model/Cognition/Critical Summary and Synthesis- Logic as a First Principle.md

 ---

-## 5. Chapter 4: Revisiting "Human Cognitive Architecture" with Logic as the First Principle
+## 6 Chapter 4 Revisiting Human Cognitive Architecture with Logic as the First Principle

 This chapter applies the "logic as first principle" framework to understand the fundamental structure and workings of human cognition.
 The core argument is that human thought processes, at their deepest level, are based on or strive towards logical principles, enabling rational thought, language, and learning.